J&J’s Latest Talc Case Begins in California

 Leavitt was diagnosed with mesothelioma in 2017 after using the company’s products for years while living in the Philippines.
 The talc was sourced from mines in South Korea, and she claims that those mines have tested positive for asbestos.

 The company lost three major cases in 2018, with one case resulting in a $4.69 billion reward for the plaintiff.
-Three other cases were won by the company, while five ended with a hung jury.
+The company won three other cases, while five ended with a hung jury.
 J&J is appealing the verdicts against the company, and they remain confident that the verdicts will be overturned

 Johnson & Johnson claims that the fibers found in their products from South Korean talc cannot be classified as asbestos and are harmless.